Dharamsala Animal Rescue simply doesn’t exist without its wonderful staff team. Period.

 We’ve said it before and we’ll say it again — DAR is only as good as its staff and volunteers.
 In previous posts, we’ve talked to some volunteers who have given their time generously to help all the furries in Dharamsala.
 Now it’s time to highlight some of our core staff members, who work tirelessly for one reason only: our beloved desi dogs!

 On a recent trip to India, I managed to catch up with some of the DAR staff.
-First up is Pratibha, who is DAR’s India Director.
-We chatted about how she came to work at DAR, why the work is so vital within the community, and of course, her favourite desi dog!
+Next up is Ankit, who is an Animal Welfare Assistant.
+We chatted about his childhood love of dogs, how street rescue is not just a job for him, and of course, his favourite desi dog!

 Vaila: Tell us a little bit about yourself and what you do at Dharamsala Animal Rescue.